oprypin/sixcells/README.md

 Toggle playtest mode | Tab
 Play from start      | Shift + Tab

+#### Annotations

+Hover over a cell and press a keyboard button to add up to 3 characters of annotations.
+Allowed characters: 0123456789ABC?
+Press Backspace or Tilde <kbd>`~</kbd> to delete.

 #### Alternative Controls

 All mouse actions (except for pointer movement) can be replaced with keyboard presses: